africanproofs/apregister/README.md

 The *register* and *unregister* functions MUST be signed by the participant.

 **From the data consumer side:**
 Once registered, other stakeholders such as dapp developers can use the information as a reference and a starting point in sourcing data about the deployed chain infrastructure.
-This can be done using the contract's two data acquisition functions i.e. *getAllParticipants* and *getParticipant*.
+This can be done using the contract's two data acquisition functions, namely *getAllParticipants* and *getParticipant*.

 A call to *getAllParticipants* takes no parameters and returns a list of ALL registered addresses, irrespective of the status.